yereverluvinunclebert/GDIP-Image-List/README.md

     Public gGdipImageListInstanceCount As Long

-In Class_Initialize, if you are using Cristian Buse's Dictionary replacement for the Scripting.Dictionary then comment out this line:
+if you are using Cristian Buse's Dictionary replacement for the Scripting.Dictionary

+In Class declarations, comment out this line:

+    'Private mDict As scripting.dictionary

+and replace it with:

+    Private mDict As Dictionary

+In Class_Initialize, then comment out this line:

     'Set mDict = CreateObject("Scripting.Dictionary")

 and replace it with:

-    Set mDict = New Dictionary '
+    Set mDict = New Dictionary

 **Properties/routines available:**